 Hematocrit: The normal levels vary between 35.5 and 44.9 percent for adult women and 38.3 to 48.6 percent for adult men.

-This is the most common symptoms of iron deficiency anemia.
+This is the most common symptom of iron deficiency anemia.
 Iron is required to make hemoglobin.
 The decreased supply of hemoglobin means there are low levels of oxygen in the body.

 The deprived oxygen in tissues and muscles leads to low energy levels and tiredness.
 The low oxygen levels require more effort for the heart for the normal functioning of the body.

-It is important to differentiate between the tiredness due to a busy lifestyle and iron deficiency anemia.
+It is essential to differentiate between tiredness due to a busy lifestyle and iron deficiency anemia.

 During a doctor’s visit, you might have noticed him checking your lower eyelids.
 The aim is to check the color of the inner eyelid.
-Hemoglobin in the blood is responsible to give the color red.
+Hemoglobin in the blood is responsible for giving the color red.

-Deficiency in hemoglobin changes the color to pale pink to yellow.
+Deficiency in hemoglobin changes the color from pale pink to yellow.
 The paleness can also be seen on the face, gums, and nails.